 What Is Shared Hosting?

 Shared hosting is where your website sits on a server with lots of others, and shares resources (like bandwidth and storage space) with them.
 Sharing server resources makes this the most cost-effective way to host a website.

 Best Cheap Web Hosting Providers

-The cheapest hosting plan is Hostinger‘s at an incredible $0.99 per month, closely followed by InMotion’s Lite Plan, an exclusive plan for WBE users.
-DreamHost is hot on its heels with a starting price of $2.49 per month.
+The cheapest hosting plan is Hostinger‘s at an incredible $0.99 per month, closely followed by iPage‘s only shared plan, which starts from $1.99 per month.
+InMotion’s Lite Plan, an exclusive plan for WBE users, is hot on its heels at $2.49.

 These prices are discounted first-term prices for three year contracts*.
 The price you’re seeing here is the equivalent monthly price, but the total is paid upfront.